GROUP BY Clause

 The PartiQL approach provides two benefits: First, it leads to

 shorter, modular semantics.
-Second, it enables GROUP BY
+Second, it enables GROUP BY to address

 use cases that would otherwise need knowledge and non-trivial SQL